 Why did AB 2038 look so different from the Task Force's 1982 May Draft?
 The Advisory Group and the legislative process created at least five problems for the planners who wanted to enact their agenda.
 The first difficulty was the problem of educating lobbyists for development and real estate interests on what the existing planning law really said.
-During negotiations the planners realized that these lobbyists were not aware of recent court decisions or misunderstood what the courts had said.
-Water districts representatives, in particular refunded to recognize the Friends of "B" Street decision as the foundation for the public works consistency mandate.
+During negotiations the planners realized that these ists, it gave the developers an excuse to reopen arguments that they had lost.
+As a result, the process often bogged down and political momentum was lost.